-I help institutions and individuals organize, understand, and share observations and ideas about places; to understand how places work in their context; so that people can more effectively collaborate, make more informed decisions, and appreciate the quality of places as they are, as they were, as they change or may be changed.
+I help institutions organize and share observations and ideas about places: To understand how places work in their context so that people can more effectively collaborate, make more informed decisions, and appreciate the quality of places as they are, as they were, as they change or may be changed.
 I have trademarked a short phrase that captures this mission: cultivating spatial intelligence.
 Lets take observations and ideas from multiple points of view and make them stick together in useful ways!

 For more information email email@example.com